siyatadumjan/SpakrleNest_Security_coursework2/README.md

 ## 🚀 Project Overview

 SparkleNest is a full-stack e-commerce platform built with modern web technologies, featuring a beautiful and intuitive user interface for cosmetics and beauty products.
+The platform includes a comprehensive admin dashboard with real-time notifications, inventory management, and advanced analytics.

 ### 🎨 Frontend Features
 - **Premium Boarding Page** - Elegant glassmorphism design with animations